10 Design Tips for Kids’ Bathroom

 Here are 10 design tips that are a must when designing a kids’ bathroom.

-When I renovated this house almost three years ago now, I knew the kids would have their own bathroom and I wanted it to be as functional as possible since the room was small and kids are messy.
-These ten design features or tips are an absolute must when designing a kids’ bathroom that is functional and practical.
+When I renovated this house almost three years ago now, I knew the kids would have their own bathroom and I wanted it to be as functional as possible since the room was small and kids are kind of messy.
+These ten bathroom design features or tips are an absolute must when designing a kids’ bathroom that is functional and practical.